Todd Gilson, Ph.D.

 Associate Director of Scholarships, Programming and Assessment

-In November 2012, I joined the University Honors Administrative team as the Assistant to the Associate Vice Provost.
+In November 2012, I joined the University Honors Program administrative team as the assistant to the associate vice provost.
 I am a high-level management support professional who develops, recommends and implements appropriate goals, policies, procedures, assessment and long-term planning related to national scholarships, fellowships and academic awards and recognitions for the University Honors Program’s academically motivated student body.
-In addition to these duties, I serve as the University Honors Program’s liaison to the Office of Scholarships, the Office of Financial Aid and the diverse array of honor societies at Northern Illinois University (NIU).
+In addition to these duties, I serve as the University Honors Program’s liaison to the Financial Aid and Scholarship Office and the diverse array of honor societies at Northern Illinois University.

 I joined the University Honors Program in the summer of 2013.
-It did not take me long to realize that in my first position, as Office Support Associate, how much I love interacting with our students.
+It did not take me long to realize that in my first position, as office support associate, how much I love interacting with our students.
 Specifically, watching students progress through the program and sharing in their achievements is a truly rewarding experience.
-After holding that position for almost 3 years, I was promoted to Office Manager.
+After holding that position for almost three years, I was promoted to office manager.
 In my current position, I am responsible for managing the office fiscal planning and monitoring the day-to-day operations of the office.
-I also coordinate some of our annual events, such as the welcome back BBQ, Honors Day and our Freshman Taft Retreat.

 As a student, know that my door is always open.
 Feel free to stop in and ask questions or just say “hi” at anytime.

 As the Assistant Director of Programming and Communication, I will often serve as a spokesperson for the University Honors Program.
 My role will be to promote the growth of the Honors community through programs, events, and the dissemination of important information to our students, faculty, staff, and alumni.
 I will be working directly with the Honors House in addition to providing opportunities for everyone in the Honors Program.
 I enjoy working with students and am looking forward to this new opportunity.